Community Health Assessment

 - Collecting, analyzing and using data to educate and mobilize communities, develop priorities, garner resources, and plan actions to improve the public's health; and

 - The systematic collection and analysis of data in order to provide a basis for decision making.

-A thorough and valid Community Health Assessment is a customary practice and core function of public health, and also is a national standard for all public health departments.
-Since the passage of the Local Public Health Act in 1976, Minnesota CHBs have been required to engage in a community health improvement process, beginning with a Community Health Assessment.
-As part of Minnesota’s Local Public Health Assessment and Planning process, every Minnesota CHB must submit its Ten Most Important Community Health Issues (based on the Community Health Assessment) to MDH by February 15, 2015.
+A thorough and valid community health assessment is a customary practice and core function of public health, and also is a national standard for all public health departments.
+Since the passage of the Local Public Health Act in 1976, Minnesota CHBs have been required to engage in a community health improvement process, beginning with a community health assessment.
+As part of Minnesota’s Local Public Health Assessment and Planning process, every Minnesota CHB submitted its 10 most important community health issues (based on the community health assessment) to MDH in March 2015.

 MDH Support for Process

-Staff from the Office of Performance Improvement and the Minnesota Center for Health Statistics are available to help with the Community Health Assessment, including data collection, data analysis, and community engagement.
+Staff from the Public Health Practice Section and the Minnesota Center for Health Statistics are available to help with the community health assessment, including data collection, data analysis, and community engagement.
 Tools, templates, and other supporting materials are available at Community Health Assessment: How to Do It.
 All guidance and technical assistance are designed to help CHBs meet national public health standards.